 The ODASA(P) will staff the request with the Office of the General Counsel/Acquisition Law Practice Group and the Army Contract Adjustment Board (ACAB).

 The ACAB is convened by the ASA(ALT) on an as-needed basis.
 The ACAB will approve or disapprove the request.
-The Contracting Officer will be notified of the ACAB’s decision and shall prepare the final record as described in DFARS PGI 250.103-6.
+The Contracting officer will be notified of the ACAB’s decision and shall prepare the final record as described in DFARS PGI 250.103-6.